ItsPixL/studymate-tracker/README.md

 ---

 ## 🖥️ Quick Start

+Head to the 'Releases' page (https://github.com/ItsPixL/studymate-tracker/releases/) and download the latest release for your operating system.
+Unzip the folder, start the executable (.exe, .app, or ELF), and you're up and running!
+All your data is stored locally and synced between the CLI and GUI for whatever mood you're in.

+---

+## 🖥️ Manual App

-Note that these commands are for Bash (Linux/MacOS) and Windows commands may differ slightly.
+| Note that these commands are for Bash (Linux/MacOS) and Windows commands may differ slightly.

+Want to run the app manually by cloning the repo?
+This gets you all the source code to play around with if you want to!

 ### 1️⃣ Clone the repo